Explore Jobs

 2. What causes burnout?

-An excessive workload is the #1 cause of burnout, but there are many others as well.
-For example, here are several causes of burnout:
+An excessive workload is the leading cause of burnout, but several other factors contribute as well.
+Some of these include:

 3. What job has the highest burnout rate?

-Physicians have the highest burnout rate, with 62.8% experiencing burnout symptoms.
-Other jobs with high burnout rates include:
+Physicians exhibit the highest burnout rate, with 62.8% reporting symptoms.
+Other high-burnout professions include:

 4. What job has the lowest burnout rate?

-Geoscientists have the lowest burnout rate (as low as 29%).
-Other jobs with low burnout rates include:
+Geoscientists have the lowest burnout rate, reported as low as 29%.
+Other professions with low burnout rates include:

 Conclusion